 12 brilliant examples of Error 404 pages

 But first, I want you to show you 12 of the best error 404 pages.
-Before showing you the page, I list the features that makes it unique.
+Before showing you the page, I list the features that make it unique.

 The dating website adds a dash of personality on their error page.
 They accept the mistake (calling it awkward), feel the visitor’s pain and then offer help rather than just letting someone read http status code gibberish.